Blotch3D/Blotch3D/README.md

 platforms, MonoGame, and thus Blotch3D, do not support more than one 3D window in the same process.
 If you need multiple 3D windows, you'll have to do it from multiple processes.
-You can *create* multiple 3D windows in the same process, but MonoGame does not handle them correctly (input sometimes goes to the wrong window and in certain situations will crash).
+You can *create* multiple 3D windows in the same process, but MonoGame does not handle them correctly (certain window input is sometimes ignored or goes to the wrong window, and in certain situations will cause an exception).
+This can be tested with the WPF example.
 You can, of course, create any number of non-3D windows you like in the same process.

-On Microsoft Windows, you can also control certain window features and add window event handlers with the associated Windows 'Forms' object, BlWindow3D.WindowForm.

 Officially, Blotch3D+MonoGame must create the system window used for the 3D window and does not allow you to specify an existing window to use as